imskm/kore-doc/api/python.md

 ### Description

 Creates a new task that will run the given method.

-There is no way to obtain the result from a task, it will run until it returns from the parent function.

 | Parameter | Description |
 | --- | --- |